santhan-123/Matlab_project_on_indoorlocalization-/README.md

-# Floor Map with Access Point Localization
+# Indoor Localization Using Matlab

 - This MATLAB project visualizes a floor map and simulates user localization based on received signal power from multiple access points (APs).
 - The script uses signal strength measurements and path loss models to estimate the user's position within a defined floor plan.